tbragin/elasticon_tour16_demo/README.md

 This section walks you through setup of three datasets - “earthquake data”, “apache logs”, and “log search”.

 ## Elastic Stack Setup

+### System-wide setup

 * Download and install Elasticsearch, Kibana, and Logstash, and X-Pack: https://www.elastic.co/start
 * This setup was tested with 5.0.x and 5.1.x

-## General setup
+#### General setup
 * Download all files from this repo: https://github.com/tbragin/elasticon_tour16_demo
 * Put all files in the Logstash directory

-## Earthquake Data
+#### Earthquake Data
-* Extract the dataset archive with `tar zxf ncedc-earthquakes-dataset.tar.gz`
+* Extract the dataset archive with `tar zxf data/ncedc-earthquakes-dataset.tar.gz -Cdata`
-* Modify `ncedc-earthquakes-logstash.conf` with Elasticsearch URL and credentials using command:
+* Modify `pipeline/ncedc-earthquakes-logstash.conf` with Elasticsearch URL and credentials using command:
-`cat earthquakes.txt| bin/logstash -f ncedc-earthquakes-logstash.conf`
+`cat data/earthquakes.txt| bin/logstash -f ELK5/pipeline/ncedc-earthquakes-logstash.conf`
-* In Kibana, createa  `ncedc-earthquakes` index pattern
+* In Kibana, create a  `ncedc-earthquakes` index pattern
 * In Timelion, create a new dashboard and add these three visualizations
 * Save dashboard with a “Last 20 years” time range